The Hidden Cost of Untreated Eating Disorders: Academic Interruptions

 • Emotional resilience increases

-Recovery isn’t just about food—it’s about getting your life back, including your education.
+Recovery isn’t just about food.
+It’s about getting your life back, including your education.

 How Therapy Can Help